feedback

 The insights gleaned from this research allowed us to better communicate PhotoShelter’s benefits, as seen through the eyes of its prospects.

 Throughout the site, we used direct language about how PhotoShelter benefits photographers—based on things we knew they cared about, using language that we knew would resonate with them.
-See how this stuff is no longer guesswork once you have carried out work to “get under the skin” of the customers?
+Can you see how this stuff is no longer guesswork once you get under your customers’ skin?

 For example, we reworded PhotoShelter’s table of benefits, prioritizing features that we knew the customers cared about, and expressing them in words that they would understand.